-- ➢ Internal bleaching of teeth. - Indirect pulp capping.
+- > Internal bleaching of teeth. - Indirect pulp capping.

-Pediatric Prosthodontics
+Pediatric Prosthodontics Covered at 50%

 Prosthodontics involves making and fitting artificial removable teeth, also known as dentures.
-We pay 50 percent of the allowable expense for these services after you pay your deductible.
+Payment for dentures is based on the date they are put in your child's mouth - called the Seat Date.
+If the Seat Date falls on any day before or after you are enrolled in the plan, the dentures will not be covered.
+We pay 50 percent of the allowable expense for these services after you pay your Deductible.